chromaniquej/Speech_to_text/README.md

 # Text_to_Speech
-It converts voice command into text
+It converts voice command to text